 McARDLE, Hugh Francis.
 33. Serjeant.
 KIA 18/09/1917.
 Entered France 2/06/1915 commissioned as a Lieutenant KEH 14/09/1915.
 Transferred to 41st Squadron Royal Flying Corps.
 KIA18/09/1917.
 Hugh was educated at St. Francis Xaviers College and he entered the Bank of British West Africa in Liverpool where he was a clerk.
 Sturdily patriotic in outlook he had identified himself with the Territorial movement before the war began, and on the outbreak of hostilities he was actually in camp with the KEH.
 On 2/06/1915 he went with the KEH to France, and in due course was recognised by the offer of a commission which he was given in his regiment.
 Later when the cavalry had not furnished him all the excitement he craved for he was attracted to aviation as a new and adventurous sphere of military usefulness, and to this end he came back to England to train for his wings.
 Unhappily his career on active service with the Royal Flying Corps was brief, for within three weeks he was reported missing.
 Going up on patrol duty in September, 1917, he and his squadron were attacked by four enemy aeroplanes, and the challenge was inevitably accepted.
 What happened in his own case if still rather vague.
 During the day a very strong wind was blowing, and at the time of the fight they were above the clouds at 15,000 feet over Recourt, which is south-East of Arras.
 Seemingly the British airmen, still desperately combating their opponents, drifted Eastwards with the wind to a point above Ecourt St. Quentin.
 That, of course, was well within the German lines, and the last McArdles Flight Commander saw of him was that he was planing down quite under control and making for the British side.
 By this time the enemy had been driven away.
 It was possible, of course, that he was either slightly wounded or experienced trouble with his engine, and was thus forced to land on hostile territory by reason of the very strong wind prevailing.
 Below the scene of the combat there was much marsh land and water, but it was a fair distance behind the enemy's lines, and it seemed improbable that a descending machine should not be seen by anyone.
 The Commanding Officer of McArdle's squadron at first entertained optimistic views with regard to the fate of the young officer and he was posted as Missing in Action on 18 September 1917.
 Nevertheless no news was ever received to point more precisely to the circumstances surrounding his fate, and intimation that his death was officially presumed was sent to his parents in the following April.
 Hugh Francis McArdle was born at Wavertree on the 17th November 1889.
 He was the son of Henry McArdle and Mary (nee Bullen).
 His father was born at Liverpool and his mother at Bootle.
 They were married at St. Francis Xavier's R.C.
 Church, Everton in 1877.
 Ten children were born to the marriage; Joseph Henry (born 1880), Henry Angelo (born 1881), Mary Catherine (born 1883), Robert (born 1884), Etheldreda Mary (born 1886), Harold (born 1887), Laura Angela (1888-1889), Hugh Francis (born 1889), Winifred Mary (1892-1912) and Peter Paul (born 1893).
 Peter's father was a merchant dealing in paper, canvas and jute.
 In 1911 his business address was 24 Irwell Chambers, Fazakerley Street, Liverpool.
 The family were living at Haydon Villa, Marlborough Road, West Derby in 1881.
 They lived at Ashleigh, Sandown Park, Wavertree, in 1891, 1901 and 1911.
 His mother applied for his 1914/15 Star trio from an address in Liverpool.
 He is commemorated on the Arras Flying Services Memorial.
 An extensive biography appeared in Liverpool's Scroll of Fame.
 His photo appeared in the biography and is reproduced here with the kind permission of Liverpool Record Office.

 McARTHUR, Basil.
 2164.
-Private Middlesex Regiment G/50687, Private KEH alias Arthur B. Bradney.
+Private, Middlesex Regiment G/50687 then Private KEH alias Arthur B. Bradney.
 Deserted 23/05/1918 and re-enlisted KEH 6/06/1918.
 Discharged 5/04/1919.
-No WW1 service medal entitlement.
+No Great War Service Medal entitlement.

 McCALMAN, Frank.
 970. Corporal KEH.
 Entered France 22/04/1915.
-Reported Missing in Action at defence of Vieille Chapelle 9-11/04/1918.
+Reported Missing in Action at the defence of Vieille Chapelle 9-11/04/1918.
 Discharged 17/03/1919.
 Entitled to 1914/15 Star trio.

 McCARTER, Frank O. A. 1564.
 Acting Corporal KEH.
 Discharged 22/06/1919.
 Prior service with South African Mounted Rifles.
 Entitled to British War and Victory Medals.
+Named in a photograph of Ex-Mounted Police serving in KEH in Longfield, Ireland in 1916 (CU184396).
+Courtesy of Glenbow Library and Archives Collection, Libraries and Cultural Resources Digital Collections, University of Calgary.

 McCARTHY, Justin Ernest.
 1101.
 Private KEH.
 Entered France 19/10/1915.
-Transferred as Private Labour Corps 424157.
+Transferred as Private, Labour Corps 424157.
 Discharged 8/06/1919.
 Born in Bathurst, New South Wales, Australia on 24/12/1878 and died 10/05/1929 in Moss Vale, New South Wales.
 Entitled to 1914/15 Star trio.

 McCLENNAN, Alexander.
 957. Private.
 Discharged 30/09/1919.
 Entitled to British War and Victory Medals.